Lutzner cells: Development of Lutzner cells

 Stem cell maturation and differentiation into blood cells and precursor, immune cells.

 Lymphocytes are white blood cells that form from a blood stem cell, hemocytoblast, in bone marrow and travel to other parts of the body, normally specific lymphoid tissues, to mature.
 After being produced, the stem cell differentiates into lymphoid stem cells.
 Then, T-lymphocytes further mature and differentiate into lymphoblasts when the hormone thymosin is secreted from the thymus.
-Finally, specialized immune cells, B cells and T cells, and nonspecialized immune cells, nature killer cells, are created from the lymphoblasts.
+Finally, specialized immune cells, B cells and T cells, and nonspecialized immune cells, natural killer cells, are created from the lymphoblasts.
 This process is referred to as Leukopoiesis.
 Lutzner cells are an atypical form of T-cell lymphocytes and are normally CD4+.
 Lutzner cells develop because of clonal gene rearrangements in the T-cell receptor or antibody.
 This rearrangement occurs early in the differentiation process and creates novel T-cell receptors that mimic the structure of normal antibodies but are not able to function properly.
 This mutated form contains an enfolded nuclear membrane and has a cerebriform shape, resembling the shape and folds of the brain.
 Lutzner cells can be best seen through electron microscopy because it is able to show the 3-D structure of the cell.